MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/CodeEditor.md

 At the top of the Code Editor you will see a tool bar like the one above.
 Here is a synopsys of the available functions, working from left to right.

 ### Menu (Drop down)
-* first is the main drop down menu.
-Here you can:
+* The "Menu" button is a drop down menu with the following selections:
   * Save (saves page)
   * Close
   * Files (opens file manager)
   * Preview
-  * Html (Opens the page in the HTML Editor)
+  * Html (opens the page in the HTML Editor)
   * Export (Exports the page to edit on your desktop)
   * Import (Imports the page content from your computer)